Anti-discrimination law

-Westboro Baptist Church protest in the United States.
-The signs read "Thank God for 9/11", "Thank God for Improvised Explosive Devices" and "Our soldiers are fags".

-Anti-discrimination law or non-discrimination law refers to legislation designed to prevent discrimination against particular groups of people; these groups are often referred to as protected groups or protected classes.
-Anti-discrimination laws vary by jurisdiction with regard to the types of discrimination that are prohibited, and also the groups that are protected by that legislation.
-Commonly, these types of legislation are designed to prevent discrimination in employment, housing, education, and other areas of social life, such as public accommodations.
-Anti-discrimination law may include protections for groups based on sex, age, race, ethnicity, nationality, disability, mental illness or ability, sexual orientation, gender, gender identity/expression, sex characteristics, religion, creed, or individual political opinions.
+Anti-discrimination laws (also known as non-discrimination laws) are designed to prevent discrimination against particular groups of people; these groups are often referred to as protected groups or protected classes.

+Although prohibited types of discrimination and protected groups vary by jurisdiction, such legislation usually aims to prevent discrimination in employment, housing, education, and other areas of social life, such as public accommodations.
+Anti-discrimination law may protect groups based on sex, age, race, ethnicity, nationality, disability, mental illness or ability, sexual orientation, gender, gender identity/expression, sex characteristics, religion, creed, or individual political opinions.

-Anti-discrimination laws are rooted in principles of equality, specifically, that individuals should not be treated differently due to the characteristics outlined above.
+Anti-discrimination laws are rooted in principles of equality, specifically, that individuals are designed not to be treated differently due to the characteristics outlined above.
 At the same time, they have often been criticised as violations of the inherent right of free association.
 Anti-discrimination laws are designed to protect against both individual discrimination (committed by individuals) and from structural discrimination (arising from policies or procedures that disadvantage certain groups).
 Courts may take into account both discriminatory intent, disparate treatment and disparate impact in determining whether a particular action or policy constitutes discrimination.

-International
+International law

-Equality and freedom from discrimination are outlines as basic human rights by the Universal Declaration of Human Rights (UDHR).
-While the UDHR is not binding, nations make a commitment to uphold those rights through the ratification of international human rights treaties.
-Specific treaties relevant to anti-discrimination law include the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, and the International Convention on the Elimination of All Forms of Racial Discrimination.
-In addition, the United Nations Sustainable Development Goal 10 and Goal 16 also advocates for international efforts towards eliminating discriminatory laws.
+Equality has been described as the foundational principle of international human rights law.
+Promoting equality and combating discrimination has been described as a one of the main objectives of the United Nations, and non-discrimination is one of two rights mentioned in the UN Charter.
+Since the UN's founding, various UN committees has been tasked with reducing discrimination on various grounds, including sex, race, language, nationality, and religion.

+The Universal Declaration of Human Rights proclaim that everyone is entitled to the rights it mentions "without distinction of any kind" and expressly provides equality before the law, the right to marry and divorce, and equal compensation for labor without distinction based on certain protected characteristics.
+While the declaration is not binding, nations make a commitment to uphold those rights through the ratification of international human rights treaties.

+In addition to the Universal Declaration of Human Rights, other human rights treaties include non-discrimination rights in specific social settings or for specific groups.